 12. Istanbul, Turkey

 If you’re fond of tulips and flower festivals but don’t fancy braving the Amsterdam weather, we’ve got good news.
 The Turkish capital of Istanbul also holds its own tulip festival and, in April, this already colourful city is turned into a kaleidoscope of vibrant tones.
-It’s warm enough to sit outside cafés under the sun and explore the city before the tourists flood in May.
+It’s warm enough to sit outside under the sun and explore the city before the flood of tourists in May.

 13. Madeira, Portugal